 Past criminal records can be influential factors in prosecutors’ decisions whether to file charges as felonies or misdemeanors.
 If you are convicted of a felony domestic violence charge, the court may sentence you to a lengthy term in prison.
 In addition, the judge may order you to pay restitution and fines.
 In some cases, a court-issued restraining orders prohibits contact between you and your victim.
 Contact may occur indirectly, via friends or others who call the victim on your behalf.

-A Los Angeles domestic violence lawyer who has significant prior experience as a senior District Attorney will help you to achieve the best possible outcome if you are charged with this offense.
+A Ventura domestic abuse lawyer who has significant prior experience as a senior District Attorney will help you to achieve the best possible outcome if you are charged with this offense.
 If the situation is serious enough, an attorney may be able to provide police or prosecutors with facts that will result in charges being removed from a felony category down into the misdemeanor classification.

 If you are charged with a misdemeanor for committing a less serious domestic violence offense, an attorney can work to keep you out of jail and have the charges reduced from felonies to simple misdemeanors or dismissed altogether.